 In the UK, British Council regulations state that no more than four students/paying guests should be accommodated with the same homestay at the same time.
 If more than four are accommodated this will be classed as a private home accommodation.
-In North America there is no restriction on the number of paying guests but you must inform the school of the maximum number accommodated in your home.
 This is to ensure that all students enjoy the real benefits of a homestay environment.
 Homestay providers accepting students from other sources in addition to St Giles are obliged to maintain this regulation and to notify the Accommodation Officer in the event of their anticipating a contravention of this rule.